 - Break goals into smaller, simpler steps, each of which is attainable.

-So, I believe GoutPal Foodies should consider gradual introduction of the DASH Diet.
+So, I believe GoutPal Foodies should consider a gradual introduction of the DASH Diet.
 Then, they can improve further by introducing Mediterranean eating styles.
 Or, focus on alkaline diet for gout.
 But, I think it will be best if Gout Foodies have an easy way to measure progress through their gout management plan.

 Now, before I ask you which is best for you, I will summarize recent research.